rs3878/insight_foodie/README.md

 # datars
-This app uses spark-collaborative filtering to generate user features based on the ratings and use clustering models to find users that have similar tastes.
+This app uses spark-collaborative filtering to generate user features based on the ratings and uses clustering models to find users that have similar tastes.
 I will use the yelp challenge data set for building model and generate fake user check-in data for real-time streaming.